Kioshka/Source-Engine-Prefabs/README.md

 A set of different architectural elements for your maps (Prefabs)\
 Will be replenished from time to time\
-Also preparing version for source 2
+A more detailed version for source 2 is in development